rohit18259/Colour-Switch/README.md

 # Colour-Switch
 This is a remake of the android game Colour-Switch, built in java for desktop.
+It is made using JavaFX.
 This is a Game made by a group of 2 people, me and my partner Jasdeep Singh (https://github.com/Jasdeep71) This game is made using java's object oriented principles.
 Controls :- spacebar to jump, p to pause, mouse clicks to navigate through pages(save,load,etc.)